Skip to content

 Author(s): Laureen Avery, Marsha Jones, Sara Marr, Derek Wenmoth

-Issue(s): Issues in Practice, Lead Change and Innovation, Commit to Equity, Support Professional Learning, Rethink Instruction, Activate Student Agency
+Issue(s): Lead Change and Innovation, Issues in Practice, Commit to Equity, Support Professional Learning, Rethink Instruction, Activate Student Agency

 Our circles of family and friends in education are submerged in the academic, safety, and security efforts of continuing a school year like no other in recent history.
 Teachers, administrators, support staff, and families are thinking about the physical layout of classrooms, hand-washing, masks, temperature-taking, and closing learning gaps.
 Essential school shopping now includes custom-made masks with sports teams, popular movie characters, or cartoon logos!